Brock Nelson

 Future

-Nelson has turned pro and is playing for the Bridgeport Sound Tigers of the AHL in the 2012-13 season.
+Nelson is playing for the Bridgeport Sound Tigers of the AHL in the 2013-14 season, but could see action with the Islanders during the season.